Amlodipine

 • Headache

-• Lower limb edema (swelling of the ankles or feet)
+• Lower limb edema (swelling of ankles or feet)

-These symptoms usually occur at the beginning of treatment and may gradually lessen as the body adapts.
-If edema symptoms are severe or persist, the patient should notify their physician immediately.
+These symptoms usually occur early in treatment and may diminish as the body adjusts.
+If edema becomes severe or persistent, medical attention should be sought promptly.

 • Palpitations or irregular heartbeat